Four research-based hacks for management teams

 Ineffective methods.
 Once in a while, teams engage in fun activities as a means of team development, for example going bowling.
 This may be appreciated by the team, but as the article points out there is limited evidence this has any long-term positive effect on building stronger teams.
 Having fun is obviously not harmful for a team's development.
 The point is that if time and budget are limited it may instead be more cost effective to focus on one or more of the other areas mentioned above.

-If you would like to know more about how you can improve effectiveness and productivity in your management team, I suggest you download this free guide.
+If you would like to know more about how you can improve effectiveness and productivity in your management team, I suggest you check out my free guide: How to create a successful management team.

 The clients who reach out to me are managing directors, management teams, and executives who want to realise the potential in their organisations and accomplish extraordinary results.
 They reach out to me because of my ability to transform individuals, teams, and organisations.